CthulhuWarlord/Research-Project-One/README.md

 Or 0 to 10.
 Or however the scale would be wanted, it really doesnt matter as long as it starts at 0 and goes to some max.<br/>

 Yes I am aware that 0 will have a divide by 0 error.
 No I do not care because no one will ever use 0 polygons as an approximation.
 The only point of 0 is a baseline.
 I am anticipating polygon counts of millions, which will push the V value approximately to 0, using an inversion that can make it be the max value desired for common practice evaluation, maybe 0 to 10 or 0 to 100, you get the idea.
 If someone really wanted to, they could take this equation and gate it with a program that checks for invalid inputs.<br/>
+You could then dial back using this equation until the millions became thousands while maintaining your desired error% without using excessive polygons.<br/>
+Very cool<br/>